betodealmeida/senor-octopus/README.rst

 Events
 ======

-Señor Octopus uses a very simple but flexbile data model to move data around.
+Señor Octopus uses a very simple but flexible data model to move data around.
 We have nodes called **sources** that create a stream of events, each one like this:

 .. code-block:: python